-Mr. Baier advised that the District has begun receiving a second round of requests for information relating to the request for reimbursement submitted with Federal Emergency Management Agency (FEMA) for expenditures relating to debris cleanup following Hurricane Irma, which Staff and the Districts' Consultants are responding to, and are providing the necessary clarification of authorities and operations of the Village Community Development Districts.
-An overview of the claims submitted for the District, the anticipated reimbursement to be received and the actual reimbursements have been provided as information.

-Staff responded to the Committee's inquiries.
+Mr. Baier advised that the District has begun receiving a second round of requests for information relating to the request for reimbursement submitted to the Federal Emergency Management Agency (FEMA) for expenditures relating to debris cleanup following Hurricane Irma.
+Staff and the Districts' Consultants are responding and providing the necessary clarification of the authorities and operations which fall under the purview of the Village Community Development Districts.
+An overview of the claims submitted for the District, the anticipated reimbursement to be received and the actual reimbursements received to date have been provided as information.
+Staff responded to the Board's inquiries.